A Course in Interacting Particle Systems: The mean-field voter model

 We are interested in the fraction of sites of type $1$,

 which jumps as (compare (\ref{meancontact}))

 Note that $N(1-\ov x)$ is the number of sites of type 0, and that each such site adopts the type 1 with rate $\ov x$.
-The derivation of $r_-(\ov x)$ is similar.
-We calculate the drift $\bet$ and quadractic variation function $\al$.
+The derivation of $r^N_-(\ov x)$ is similar.
+We calculate the drift $\bet$ and quadratic variation function $\al$.

 Applying Theorem~\ref{T:toODE}, we see that in the limit $N\to\infty$, the process $(\ov X_t)_{t\geq 0}$ is well approximated by solutions to the differential equation